1 HIV infection

 1-32 What are the three phases of HIV infection?

-HIV infection can be divided into three phases.
+The natural history of untreated HIV infection can be divided into 3 phases:

 - Acute seroconversion illness (which only occurs in 50% of people)

 - The chronic disease when HIV infection becomes symptomatic.

 In response to infection with HIV, the immune system produces antibodies against the virus.
 Unfortunately these antibodies fail to kill all the HIV.
 At the time that HIV antibodies appear in the blood (seroconversion) about 50% of people develop a flu-like illness which lasts a few days or weeks.
 Acute seroconversion illness presents 2 to 6 weeks after infection with HIV.